uboslinux/ubos-docs/source/glossary.rst

       A rolling-release GNU/Linux distribution developed at
       http://archlinux.org/ and ported to various ARM architectures at http://archlinuxarm.org/ .

+   Customization point
+      A variable whose value can be customized by the user.
+For example, an app might allow the user to configure the title of the app upon installation.
+      In this case, it declares a customization point ``title`` in its manifest JSON.
+The user can specify a value for the customization point in their Site JSON.
+That way, each installation of the app can have a different title, for example.

    Device
       Any physical or virtualized computer running UBOS.
 This could be